relaycorp/veraid-website/src/pages/kliento/clients.md

   },
   "serviceOid": "1.3.6.1.4.1.58708.1.1",
   "ttlSeconds": 300,
-  "plaintext": "SGVsbG8gd29ybGQ="
+  "plaintext": "eyJhdWRpZW5jZSI6Imh0dHA6Ly9sb2NhbGhvc3QvIn0K"
 }
 ```

 Note that `plaintext` represents the base64-encoded value that will be signed, which in the case of Kliento must be a JSON object with the properties `audience` (a string identifying the target server) and `claims` (an optional object containing a key/value pair for each claim).
+In the example above, `plaintext` represents the base64 encoding of `{"audience":"https://localhost/"}`.

-The JSON response to the request above will contain a field with the URL to the exchange endpoint (`exchangeUrl`) that your client will use to obtain token bundles.
+The response to the request above will be a JSON object containing the URL that your client will use to exchange token bundles (`exchangeUrl`).

 Refer to the [Credentials Exchange API documentation](https://docs.relaycorp.tech/veraid-authority/credentials) for more information.